joywang233/An-implementation-of-Linear-Regression/README.md

 ### Future Work

 To improve the performance of our model and predict the future GDP trendency, other stronger indicators(maybe second industry data) can be added to enhence the result.
-This could be achieved from a multiple linear regression model.
+This could be achieved through a decision tree model.